-Counseling Services at Rider provides graduate level training in both clinical mental health and school counseling.
+The Counseling Services Programs at Rider University provides graduate level training in Clinical Mental Health, School Counseling and Educational Specialist in Counseling Services.

 The counseling services faculty is committed to preparing students to enter the counseling field with strong counseling skills and a deep knowledge base.
 The Master's Degree programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).